Skip to main content

 What You Need to Tell Family and Friends When You are Feeling Depressed

-Family and friends are your immediate support system.
+Family and friends are one's immediate support system.
 Individuals with depression may avoid sharing their symptoms with their family or close friends due to the perceived stigma.
-Some don’t share their feelings to avoid being a burden on others and then there is this fear of being perceived as weak and needy.
+Some don’t share their feelings to avoid burdening others, and then there is this fear of being perceived as weak and needy.
 Unless you have a very critical and judgmental person who is not accepting of depression as an illness, your family and friends would appreciate your efforts to reach out and be candid about your depression.
-It is important that you educate your family about depression using scientifically-based information.
+You must educate your family about depression using scientifically-based information.
 Local chapters and websites for organizations such as the National Alliance on Mental Illness (NAMI) and the Depression and Bipolar Support Alliance (DBSA) have information for family members and friends regarding depression.
-Information about depression is also available at the National Institute for Mental Health website.
-You also have to advocate for yourself in how y
+Information about depression is also available on the National Institute for Mental Health website.
+You also have to advocate for yourself in how you want to be trea...